WarpRules/WMPInt/documentation_algorithms/karatsuba_multiplication.md

 a pointer or index to the same temporary buffer, pointing to the end of whatever data is stored by the current function.)

-Calculating the total requires size of this temporary buffer, however, is not trivial.
+Calculating the total required size of this temporary buffer, however, is not trivial.
 There might not be a simple formula to calculate this size with precision (especially since the algorithm is optimized by jumping to the long multiplication algorithm for segments smaller than a given threshold).